3 most common year-end giving mistakes & how to avoid them

 1. Digital giving

-One of the biggest barriers to expressing generosity is a lack of giving options.
+One of the biggest barriers to church giving is a lack of digital giving options for congregants.
 Today, nearly everyone carries a smartphone and has access to the internet.
 People are used to online banking, digital transactions, and many enjoy the convenience of monthly auto payments.

 Offering a digital giving solution provides a secured and convenient way for people to give to your church.
 Your donors can see their donation history online, manage their accounts, and even set up recurring giving so they never miss an opportunity to give.